rladiesPHL/2019_datathon/Analyses/2_Applicants/kate/KC_initial_exploration.md

     ## 2 dog                     2154.
 200

 Can see here that the median may be a more useful measure of center.
-The dog data is probably has more outliers that are skewing the mean, which can be further explored with a boxplot.
+The dog data probably has more outliers that are skewing the mean, which can be further explored with a boxplot.

     # create box plot of budget_monthly by animal